atienosonia/Tanzanian_Water_Wells/README.md

 ### Evaluation Metrics

-1. Generate a model with a True Positive Rate of 70% +
+1. Generate a model with a True Positive Rate of 70%+

-2. Build a model that is able to predict the functionality  of water pumps with 70%+ accuracy
+2. Root Mean Squared Error of close to 0 to evaluate model efficiency.

 ## Data Understanding